triangledirt/obj/README.md

 It is real time in the sense that learning and classification take place interleaved in time

 case doesn't guarantee to produce the same result twice.
 It doesn't store its state when it's not running.
 There are no functional settings for you to mess with.
-No threads, disk access, network or database connections: just a small library to attach to your process
+No threads, disk access, network or database connections (just a small library to attach to your process)

 case does not profess to be perfect for any one task.
 It is not for critical tasks. case is generalized object classification with statistical, genetic, and other methods under the hood